tataraba/simplesite/README.md

 https://user-images.githubusercontent.com/8632637/228153775-a3ca38fa-c467-402d-bf60-5c55b0f9b9e9.mp4

-...or **manually** (if you're developing locally):
+Or (if you're developing locally) to catch up **manually**...

-Checkout the branch you want to be on
+Checkout the branch that corresponds to the appropriate section (see below).

 ## 🎈 Guide <a name="guide"></a>

 This repo was created primarily to aid in a workshop setting, so your mileage may vary.
-Feel free to clone the repo and make it your own.
+Feel free to clone it and make it your own.
 But most of all, have fun! 🥳

-To follow in a structured manner, you can follow sequentially with the accompanying markdown files for each branch of the repo.
+To take a more structured approach, you can follow sequentially with the accompanying markdown files for each branch of the repo.

-These chapters are all located in the "docs" directory.
+These Chapters are all located in the "docs" directory.
 The direct links to the corresponding chapters are listed here for convenience.

 ### :sparkles:Build a Python-Backed Frontend With HTMX and TailwindCSS:sparkles: